-The latest edition of the Stude Examiner, Volume 16 5 September - October 2013, is out now and all members should have received their copies.
-Amongst other interesting articles you can read what Peter Willis and Greg Diffen did to celebrate Drive Your Studebaker Day.
+The latest edition of the Stude Examiner, Volume 17#1 for Jan-Feb 2014 is out now and all members should have received their copies.
 Don't forget, if you have letters, photos or articles for the magazine then please send them to:-

 Greg Diffen.
 Tel: 01926 733484